shahin/data_task/README.md

 ## Usage

-To write your first dependency-based data loader, connect to your database by instantiating an adapter:
+To write your first data task, connect to your database by instantiating an adapter:

 ```
 postgres = Rake::DataTask::Postgres.new(